elisathRS/ai110-GameGlitchInvestigator/reflection.md

 - How did you decide whether a bug was really fixed?

   I ensured that my code passed all the tests in the provided test file, while also running it live and walking through the happy path to verify    whether the issue was fixed or still recurring.
 Passing    the tests confirmed that my code handles the happy path correctly.

 - Describe at least one test you ran (manual or using pytest)
   and what it showed you about your code.

+  The test_winning_guess() pytest case failed initially due to a data type mismatch.
+The check_guess() function returns a tuple of two strings,     while the test expected only one string

 - Did AI help you design or understand any tests?
 How?

 ---